 |RMB80 (online order for Shanghai-Hong Kong Stock Connect A shares only)||0.25%|

-Last updated 18 March 2022.
-Only brokers that provide online orders for trading both Hong Kong and China A shares are included in the table.
-The figures shown above are charges of online orders based on cash upfront accounts. *Custodian fees are capped at S$150 per quarter (S$160.50 for Philip Securities and S$200 for OCBC Securities) or waived if at least 2 transactions are performed monthly or 6 transactions quarterly.
+Last updated 31 January 2023.
+Only brokers that provide online orders for trading both Hong Kong and China A-shares are included in the table.
+The figures shown above are charges of online orders based on cash upfront accounts. *Custodian fees are capped at S$150 per quarter (S$200 for OCBC Securities) or waived if at least 2 transactions are performed monthly or 6 transactions quarterly.

 Other trading fees such as transaction levy and stamp duty may also apply on top of the trading commission.
 Please take note that miscellaneous fees may be incurred for corporate services such as share transfer charges.